 Australian wine brand [yellow tail] is making a significant global investment to refresh its image, enhance its market relevance, and drive long-term growth with an updated packaging design.

-Design Bridge from Singapore was tasked with modernising the packaging design, while, according to [yellow tail], preserving its key strengths – such as its distinctive look and feel, strong shelf presence, and consumer-friendly appeal.
+Design Bridge and Partners from Singapore was tasked with modernising the packaging design, while, according to [yellow tail], preserving its key strengths – such as its distinctive look and feel, strong shelf presence, and consumer-friendly appeal.

 The company says that when the [yellow tail] brand burst onto the scene in 2001, its packaging broke away from the traditional, often serious wine branding of the time, making wine more fun, accessible, and inclusive.
 The refreshed packaging continues this legacy while embracing a modern feel.
 It highlights the brand’s "playful and optimistic personality", better reflects the wine’s quality and makes it even easier to find on shelves.